Errepulify/easter-hackathon/README.md

 Go on an adventure with the Easter Bunny.
 # UX

- -  As user I want to be able
+ -  As user i want to be able to use a button to start the game.
- -  As user
+ -  As user i want to click on one image that sent me to the next page.
- -  As uSer
- -  as user
+ -  As user there should be an error message popping up when a wrong answer has been clicked.

 # Features

+ - There is a clickable blue next button that sent you to the next page and start the game.
+ - The three pictures of flowers can be clicked on and a message popped up if you picked the wrong one.
+   If its the right one your going to the next page.

+### Features Left to Implement

+ - More questions to answer for the user.

 # Technologies Used
 - [Bootstrap](https://getbootstrap.com)